 Some images had real plants on them, or mushrooms:

 Others had stuck on fuzzy felt, playing cards or glitter.

 There were even letters on a stone I’d brought to pin down paper.

 They have really thought about the words, taken care to think what the people of the future might like to hear, and then chosen inks, writing slowly with feathers and wooden sticks, and got on with communicating in the best way they can to the future.

 ‘What’s going to happen to these letters?’ a few people ask.
 ‘Something should be done with them, they should actually be given to the future.’
 A dad says he can find a box for them, he’ll have a look and perhaps they could be buried in the village?
 By the end of the day, I’ve found a little money to make this happen, if the children will let me bury them…. and they can have them back in 25 years time.

 More comments from the visitors book:

 ‘In discussion with one of the parents the project has really made the children of Blagdon think ‘outside the box’ and it has inspired them to talk about all their involvement and matters discussed.’

 ‘Lovely imagination – brought to life.
 I love the idea that ‘anything goes’.

-So – thank you to all the children – Scouts, Guides, Brownies, Cubs, Beavers, Rainbows for all your work, to all the group leaders, Jane Adams for helping me put the exhibition together and Andy for helping take it down, Ruth Coleman for sharing the exhibition, and Stuart Bardsley at Discovering Blackdown Project for funding the workshops and exhibition http://www.discoveringblackdown.org.uk and all the people who came to see it.
+So – thank you to all the children – Scouts, Guides, Brownies, Cubs, Beavers, Rainbows for all your work, to all the group leaders, Jane Adams for helping me put the exhibition together, Ruth Coleman for sharing the exhibition, and Stuart Bardsley at Discovering Blackdown Project for funding the workshops and exhibition http://www.discoveringblackdown.org.uk and all the people who came to see it.